The features mentioned below are available in DJ.Studio 4.1 March 16 2026.

 Record voice-overs directly inside DJ.Studio.
 This is useful for radio shows, podcast-style mixes, or adding spoken intros and outros to your sets.
 No need to switch to a separate recording app and import the audio afterwards.

-5. Open your mix or mashup project
+3. Open a mix or mashup project

-7. Start recording: Click the Record button on the voice-over lane.
+5. Click the Record button

 When you hoover on the Voice recording, there are buttons to:

-• remove background noise
+remove background noise

-• add reverb
+add reverb

-• and of course you can add all the regular automations, EQ etc to this voice sample.
+and of course you can add all the regular automations, EQ etc to this voice sample.

 DJ.Studio Sample Pack 2026